Drag and drop website builders like Wix, Weebly, and SquareSpace are not suitable for your business.

 Wix came in last by a substantial margin.

-When you have a drag and drop builder, the code on the backend includes a wide array of options despite what you specified.
+When you have a drag and drop builder, the code on the back-end includes a wide array of options despite what you specified.
 These sites don’t remove the excess coding.
-A developer needs to go into the backend and clean up that excess code before launching a website.
+A developer needs to go into the back-end and clean up that extra code before launching a website.

 That’s not what these drag-and-drop web builders do.
-Its all still there.
-Dramatically increasing the amount of data needed to load a page.
+Instead, it’s all still there, dramatically increasing the amount of data needed to load a page.

 Websites aren’t a passing fad.
 They’re a serious business tool.
-If you’re serious about your business, find an expert that knows about web design and digital marketing.
+If you’re serious about your business, find an expert on web design and digital marketing.
 You can’t afford to cheap out on your website because it will cost you more down the road.